🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 With the structure of the course outline complete, it’s now time to take a breather.

 Leave the course for a few days and sit down again to review it.
-This will allow you to see your course from a fresh pair of eyes and make more informed decisions about the course structure.
-To determine if the course is properly arranged, ask yourself the following questions:
+This will allow you to take a fresh look at the course and make more informed decisions about its structure.
+Ask yourself the following questions to determine if the course is well organized:

 • Does the course outline make sense?